lijoejohn/csvparser/README.md

 	Web Server 	- Node js
 	NPM Module	- express,path,formidable,fs

+### Running the app

+To run the application close the code set to your local mechine using the clone url https://github.com/lijoejohn/csvparser.git

+	open terminal on the cloned folder
+	node server.js / nodejs server.js

 ## CSV Parser Config Changes

 	### Change the port number as per your wish on server.js